Aegon III Targaryen

 |Books||The Princess and the Queen|

 Aegon III Targaryen, also known as Aegon the Younger, and later Aegon the Dragonbane, was the seventh king of the Targaryen line.
-He succeeded his uncle, Aegon II, at the conclusion of the Dance of the Dragons.
-With Aegon II leaving no male heirs, the ascension of Aegon III is a possible dynastic vindication of his mother's claim to the throne.
+He succeeded his uncle, Aegon II Targaryen, at the conclusion of the Dance of the Dragons.
+With Aegon II leaving no male heirs, the ascension of Aegon III is a possible dynastic vindication of the claim to the Iron Throne of his mother, Rhaenyra Targaryen.
 When he was a child his dragon was Stormcloud.

 Aegon always dressed in black.
 He was pale, lean and never smiled, because of the grief he carried from seeing his mother devoured by his uncle's dragon.
 He wore a short beard but no mustache.
 His crown was a slender gold band.
 Not much more is known of his character, although he does seem to have successfully kept the kingdom reunited following the divisions of the civil war.

-Aegon was the son of Rhaenyra Targaryen and the grandson of King Viserys I Targaryen.
+Aegon was the son of Rhaenyra Targaryen and Daemon Targaryen and was the grandson of King Viserys I Targaryen.
 His mother was expected to inherit the throne upon Viserys's death but instead her younger half brother was crowned as Aegon II.
-The resulting war of succession known as the Dance of the Dragons.
+The resulting war of succession is known as the Dance of the Dragons.

-Aegon had two sons Daeron, called the Young Dragon, and Baelor, called Baelor the Blessed and among his daughters were the three "Maidens in the Tower," Daena the Defiant, Rhaena and Elaena.
-Upon his death in 157AL, Aegon III was succeeded by his young son Daeron, the Young Dragon.
+Aegon had two sons, Daeron, called the Young Dragon, and Baelor, called Baelor the Blessed.
+His daughters were the three "Maidens in the Tower," Daena the Defiant, Rhaena and Elaena.
+Upon his death in 157AL, Aegon III was succeeded by his young son Daeron.
 Aegon was said to have always walked with a great grief, and the folly of his sons nearly tore the realm apart.

 |Viserys I||Alicent Hightower|